ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 title: "Usefull Linux Commands"
 date: 2015-03-16
 ---

+This post summaries the commom usefull commands on Linux Platform.

+## Linux Commands

-- `pkg-config --static --libs glfw3`  tell you how to link glfw3 lib in correct order
+- `pkg-config --static --libs glfw3`  It tells how to link glfw3 dependency libs in correct order
 - `objdump -t a.out` display symbol table of elf file a.out
 - `objdump -h a.out` display sections of elf file a.out
 - `readelf -p .comment ./a.out` read .comment section info from elf file a.out